The

 small points to note.
 The beige coloured ceramic / crystal

-earpieces are quite sensitive and in circuit model terms appear
+earpieces are quite sensitive and in circuit model terms

+resistance.
 26nF is about 6K Ohms impedance at 1kHz.
-The LT44 is used in
+The

-reverse to provide a higher impedance audio match to the top of
+LT44 is used in reverse to provide a higher impedance audio

-side of the transformer, the impedance actually increases when the
+into the diode side of the transformer, the

-supply chain are very poor at the moment and I recently sent back
+very poor at the moment and I recently sent back 67 out of an

-67 out of an order of 100 as completely dead on arrival.
-The ones
+order of 100 as completely dead on arrival.
+The ones supplied

-supplied with the kit are 100% tested.
+with the kit are 100% tested.

 Diodes

-You can use a 1965 Mullard OA81 or OA91 germanium point contact
+You can use a 1965 Mullard OA81 or OA91 germanium point

-diode out of the junk box, and a lot better than a poor one of
+the best germanium diode out of the junk box, and a lot better

-which there were plenty.
+than a poor one of which there were plenty.

 Coils